How to Recover Deleted Files: A Complete Step-by-Step Guide

 Each scenario affects how you should recover deleted files, but the underlying recovery principle remains the same.

-How to Recover Deleted Files: Step-by-Step Methods
+How to Recover Deleted Files Using Different Methods

-Method 1: Check Recycle Bin (Basic Recovery)
+Method 1: Restore Files from Recycle Bin

-Method 2: Restore from Backup (If Available)
+Method 2: Recover Data from Backup

 Why Magic Data Recovery Is a Reliable Solution